 About VSS technology

-Acronis Backup (Acronis Backup & Recovery) uses VSS technology to create consistent backup of complex applications.
+Acronis Cyber Backup (Acronis Cyber Backup & Recovery) uses VSS technology to create consistent backup of complex applications.

 A VSS backup solution consists of following parts: